T of C

 Baili Xi was a famous prime minister in the state of Qin during the 7th c.
 BCE.
 The qin melody section of Yuefu Shi Ji has three one-stanza poems attributed to his wife, all concerning his neglect of her.8 The Yue Fu preface is almost the same as the one here, adding that the source of the story is Fengsu Tong.9 The title is simply Three Qin Songs.
 The first of the three poems has lyrics almost identical to the lyrics of the present piece, which are:10

 In Yanyi Ge these lyrics are repeated six times, comprising the first half of each of the six sections of the melody; the second half of each is purely instrumental.
-Although there are a few other qin songs that repeat their lyrics several times, I do not know of any other surviving ones that have musical interludes in between the lyrics.
+This structure is quite uncommon: the only other example of which I am aware is also in Xilutang Qintong, #94 Moufu Kuang Jun.
+11

 Baili Xi had been selected, but the Duke of Yu did not use him, sending him to Qin.
 Duke Mu of Qin raised him up to be minister.
 Because of a banquest music was presented.
 A woman responsible for the wash said she understood music, and called (for permission to) enter the hall, where she took out a qin and sang.
 The meaning of the lyrics was grievous and pitiful.
 When asked, she said she was his legal wife, and they returned to being husband and wife.
 This melody was created later in accordance with the story.